isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

 > Note:
 > * All hotels should have a valid Certificate of Registration and the Hotel-Keeper's Licence while the hotel is in operation.
-> * The hotel can only begin operations after it has paid for and received the e-copies of the Certificate and Licence.
+> * The hotel can only begin operations after it has received the e-copies of the Certificate and Licence.

 ### **At A Glance**